Prepare to mail parcels to UK addresses.

-Mrs. C: I might need to escape him today and visit a Christmas market.
-As it’s a Sunday, I’ll also make an early start with this.
-It’ll be busy.
+Mrs. C: I might need to escape him today, maybe to a Christmassy venue.
+Normally, my first thought on this front is a Christmas market.
+Incredibly festive as a rule.
+Sadly, some markets are not taking place this year because of the financial impact of the pandemic.
 The markets have been a tradition for many years on the European continent, but have become ever more popular on British shores in recent years.
 Indeed, they are now firmly established as part of UK Christmas tradition.

 Ed Elf: It’s the gluhwein.
 Brits love a beverage, no matter how you spell it – or how it tastes.